NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/scAtacSeq/lab-sc_atac_seq.md

 ### Backup method for setting up

 If you have problems getting the singularity setup to work, there is a backup plan.
-We can also use the module system on Uppmax.
-This usually works for most people, but can sometimes fail, depending on what other programs and libraries you might have installed previously.
+We can also use the module system on Uppmax to run the exercise.
+This works for most people, but can sometimes fail, depending on what other programs and libraries you might have installed previously.
 In an interactive session, do:

 ```